cheater/articles/first-haskell-script.md

 	known name = any ((==) name) known_friends
 or just:
 	known name = any (== name) known_friends

+Note that, technically, the last line above fixes the second argument, whereas the lines before that fixed the first parameter of *==*.
+Makes no difference this time around, though.

 OK, let's go back to our program.
 We want it to check if he knows the person in question; and we want it to change the greeting.
 Here's what we have written until now:
 	#!/usr/bin/env runhaskell